brhvucn/PSU_PaymentGateway/README.md

 You can now access the gateway on: `http://localhost:8080/swagger`: *Please note* You must include `/swagger` else you will get the generic page, that the resource can not be found.

 ## Enable logging
-This service is prepared to be used with the logging provider `Seq`.
-In the config file you can change the location of the SeQ provider.
+This service is prepared to be used with the logging provider `Seq` [https://datalust.co/seq](Seq).
+In the config file you can change the location of the `Seq` provider.
 If you are interested in running Seq as a local service use a docker image:

     docker run --name seq -d --restart unless-stopped -e ACCEPT_EULA=Y -p 8080:80 -p 5341:5341 datalust/seq:latest